Astra-API/slate/source/includes/intro.md

 Astra API is perfect for any business that needs to build performant, robust, and easy-to-use connections to crypto markets.
 This includes: trading firms, individual traders, OTC desks, institutional investors, fintech companies, brokerages, neobanks, and exchanges.

 Integrating with our API is easy.
-Any developer can get started with Astra API in minutes, by reading the documentation on this page.
+Any developer can get started with Astra API in minutes, using the documentation on this page.

 ### Supported exchanges